Revisiting Simple Regret: Fast Rates for Returning a Good Arm: Simple Regret in the Data-Poor Regime

-While \citet{Katz20} shows a lower bound for the $(\eps,\delta)$-unverifiable sample complexity that can match the upper bound in special instances, it is loose and can even go to 0 in certain instances.
-Showing a tight lower bound for the $(\eps,\delta)$-unverifiable sample complexity is an interesting future work.
+While \citet{Katz20} shows a lower bound for the $(\eps,\delta)$-unverifiable sample complexity that can match the upper bound in special instances, the final result they presented has a negative term, which results in looseness, and the bound can even go to 0 in certain instances.
 Recall the definition of $\tau_{\eps,\dt}$, the $(\eps,\delta)$-unverifiable sample complexity (Definition~\ref{def-uver}). {Theorem~1 of \citet{Katz20}} \begin{theorem}[Theorem 1 of \citet{Katz20}] Fix $\eps>0,\delta\in(0,1/16)$, and a vector $\mu\in\mathbb{R}^n$.
 Consider $n$ arms where rewards from the $i$-th arm are distributed according to $\mathcal{N}(\mu_i,1)$.
 For every permutation $\pi\in\mathbb{S}^n$, let $(\mathcal{F}_t^\pi)_{t\in\mathbb{N}}$ be the filtration generated by the algorithm playing on instance $\pi(\mu)$.
 Then the $(\eps,\delta)$-unverifiable sample complexity satisfies,